-20.17 All sexting incidents and the decisions made in responding to them will be recorded via our electronic safeguarding system.

-20.18 Curriculum Coverage

-- 20.19 Pupils are taught about the issues surrounding sexting as part of our PSHE and/or computing programmes.
-Teaching covers the following in relation to the sharing of nudes and semi-nudes: - (a) What it is - (b) How it is most likely to be encountered - (c) The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment - (d) Issues of legality - (e) The risk of damage to people's feelings and reputation - (f) Pupils also learn the strategies and skills needed to manage: - (g) Specific requests or pressure to provide (or forward) such images - (h) The receipt of such images - 20.20 This policy on sexting is also shared with pupils so they are aware of the processes the school will follow in the event of an incident. - 20.21 Notifying parent/carer(s) - 20.22 Where appropriate, we will discuss any concerns about a child with the child's parent/carers.
+- 20.17 All sexting incidents and the decisions made in responding to them will be recorded via our electronic safeguarding system. - 20.18 Curriculum Coverage - 20.19 Pupils are taught about the issues surrounding sexting as part of our PSHE and/or computing programme using the Jigsaw curriculum, which includes age-appropriate sexual education content.
+For children with special educational needs, a curriculum is designed on a case-by-case basis with responsive input when safeguarding needs arise. - 20.20 Teaching covers the following in relation to the sharing of nudes and semi-nudes.
+Please see Ambleside Academy Curriculum policy. - (a) What it is - (b) How it is most likely to be encountered - (c) The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment - (d) Issues of legality - (e) The risk of damage to people's feelings and reputation - (f) Pupils also learn the strategies and skills needed to manage: - (g) Specific requests or pressure to provide (or forward) such images - (h) The receipt of such images

+- 20.20 This policy on sexting is also shared with pupils so they are aware of the processes the school will follow in the event of an incident. - 20.21 Notifying parent/carer(s) - 20.22 Where appropriate, we will discuss any concerns about a child with the child's parent/carers.
 The DSL will normally do this in the event of suspicion or disclosure. - 20.23 Other staff will only talk to parent/carers about any such concerns following consultation with the DSL. - 20.24 If we believe that notifying the parent/carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so. - 20.25 In the case of allegations of abuse made against other children, we will normally notify the parent/carers of all the children involved.